Riddarvid/BoFunComplexitySubclasses/README.md

 ### Combining BoFuns

 As well as these classes, the library provides a way of combining and iterating Boolean functions over eachother.
-These are exposed in the Subclasses.Lifted and Subclasses.Iterated.Iterated modules.
+These are exposed in the Subclasses.MultiComposed.MultiComposed and Subclasses.MultiComposed.Iterated modules.

 Lifting a function f over a list of functions gs basically means replacing each variable of f with a subfunction from gs.
 For example, if a 3-bit function is lifted over a 2-bit function, a 5-bit function and a 4-bit function, the resulting function would be a 11-bit function.

 Iterating a function takes the concept of lifting and repeats it, creating a tree-like structure of functions over subfunctions over subfunctions and so on, until either a constant function or the identity function is reached.

-Lifting is done via the pattern Lifted, defined in Subclasses.Lifted.
-Iterating a function over a list of iterated functions is done via the Iterated pattern, defined in Subclasses.Iterated.Iterated.
+Lifting is done via the pattern Lifted, defined in Subclasses.MultiComposed.MultiComposed.
+Iterating a function over a list of iterated functions is done via the Iterated pattern, defined in Subclasses.MultiComposed.Iterated.
 This module also exposes the Id and Const constructors, facilitating the construction of iterated functions.

 Another way of constructing an iterated function is to iterate a function over itself a set number of times.
 For example, 3 level iterated 3 bit majority is constructed by first replicating maj3 3 times, then lifting maj3 over this list of 3 functions.
 The process is then repeated until the desired number of levels is achieved.
-This functionality is expressed in the function iterFun in the Subclasses.Iterated.Iterated module.
+This functionality is expressed in the function iterFun in the Subclasses.MultiComposed.Iterated module.

 ```Haskell
 let maj33 = iterateFun 3 maj3 3